keigoi/ocaml-mpst/README.md

 let sc = get_ch c ring
 ```

-3. Run the participants in parallel!
+3. Run threads in parallel, one for each participant!

 ```ocaml
 (* Participant A *)